 Vibration White Finger is a type of industrial injury that results from using vibrating equipment for extended periods of time.
 When working with vibrating power tools in the workplace, workers instinctively use a tight grip.
 Over a period of time, this tight grip together with the persistent vibration hinders blood circulation and causes micro-injuries to the nerves and muscles in the wrist, leading to Vibration White Finger or VWF.

 Workers who routinely use vibrating tools and equipment for extended periods of time at work are most susceptible to this type of injury.
-While there are several tools that could cause VWF, the most common suspects include jack hammers, chain saws, pneumatic drills, hedge trimmers and sanders amongst others.
+While there are several tools that could cause VWF, the most common suspects include jack hammers, chain saws, pneumatic drills, hedge trimmers and sanders among others.

 Minimising The Risk Of VWF To Workers